AccessibilityRG/MFD-mobile/README.md

 #### Check the latest version!

-This repository is a version that comes with the article mentioned above.
+This repository is a released version (1.0) that comes with the article mentioned [above](README.md#this-repository-provides-supporting-information-to-the-following-article).
+However, as things might change and softwares tend to develop further, we highly recommend checking the [latest version from here](https://github.com/AccessibilityRG/MFD_Mobile).

 ## Purpose: